kl1nton/3_EMQ_Practice_Papers/3_EMQ_Practice_Paper.md

 For each of the following situations, choose the most appropriate treatment option from the list above.

 ### Q30
-A closed fracture of the lateral malleolus above the level of the syndesmosis with talar shift.
+A closed fracture of the *lateral malleolus* above the level of the syndesmosis *with talar shift*.
-#### Answer: D. Open reduction and internal fixation - ?
+#### Answer: D. Open reduction and internal fixation - TRUE
+- Type of fracture is an unstable injury which requires an anatomical reduction
+	- open reduction and internal fixation (ORIF) is necessary to achieve this

 ### Q31
-An undisplaced fracture of the radial head in the patient's non-dominant arm.
+An *undisplaced fracture of the radial head* in the patient's *non-dominant arm*.
-#### Answer: D. Open reduction and internal fixation - ?
+#### Answer: D. Open reduction and internal fixation - *FALSE* = A. Broad arm sling
+- Type of fracture requires treatment only to rest affected limb
+	- Broad arm sling provides relief from pain

 ### Q32
-A closed femoral shaft fracture in a patient injured in an RTA who has also sustained fractures of the tibia and fibula on the same side, and radius and ulna on the opposite side.
+A *closed femoral shaft fracture* in a patient injured in an RTA who has *also sustained fractures* of the tibia and fibula on the same side, and radius and ulna on the opposite side.
-#### Answer: E. Thomas’ splint - ?
+#### Answer: E. Thomas’ splint - *FALSE* = B. Intramedullary nail
+- Patient has undergone **polytrauma** - fractures *must be treated surgically*
+	- Femoral shaft # should be treated with aIM nail (**not** Thomas’ splint)

 ### Q33
-An undisplaced clavicle fracture, with no compromise of the overlying skin.
+An *undisplaced clavicle fracture*, with *no compromise* of the overlying skin.
-#### Answer: A. Broad arm sling - ?
+#### Answer: A. Broad arm sling - TRUE
+- Undisplaced clavicle fracture with no neurovascular or skin complications
+	- Requires *only* conservative treatment
+- A *broad arm sling* is the best of the options

 Q34-37: Theme: The Limping Child